ueberdosis/hocuspocus/docs/src/docPages/extensions/webhook.md

 ## Introduction

-This extension allows you to send documents via webhook to the API of your choice after they were changed.
-This is a very simple way to add hocuspocus to your existing application, even if it isn't built on Node.js.
+The webhook extension allows you to send documents via webhook to the API of your choice when they are changed.
+This is a very simple way to add hocuspocus to your existing application, even if it isn't built with Node.js.

 ## Installation